SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Don't worry if you are not familiar with pandas, basically a pandas_ DataFrame instantiates a table, like a 2D numpy array, but we can index into the table by more than just integers.

+The entire source code of this example can be found here: ref:`example-13`.

 -------------------
 Naming convention
 -------------------